DavidkJun/SelfAssessment/Skills/Paradigms.md

   - Metaprogramming
   - Actor model
 - OOP basics
-  - constructor
+  - constructor: 🖐️ used
-  - new
+  - new: 🖐️ used
-  - Static method
+  - Static method: 🖐️ used
-  - Method
+  - Method: 🖐️ used
   - Async method
-  - Getters, Setters
+  - Getters, Setters: 🖐️ used
-  - Public fields
+  - Public fields: 🖐️ used
-  - Private fields
+  - Private fields: 🎓 known
   - Field declarations
   - Inheritance
-  - Parent class
+  - Parent class: 🎓 known
   - Polymorphism
   - Abstract class
   - Interface